 Keep your hand on the response keys at all times during the task so that you do not need to look down at the keyboard in order to indicate your responses.

 Minimize head movement by finding a comfortable sitting position during the eye-tracking calibration procedure that the experimenter will carry out at the outset of each block of decision trials.
-Please, try to sit comfortably so you do not have to shift back and forth, as head movements interfere with the accuracy of the eye-tracking equipment.
+Please try to sit comfortably so you do not have to shift back and forth, as head movements interfere with the accuracy of the eye-tracking equipment.

 Please let the experimenter know if you have any questions about the task.